Copyright ©2004 John Fisher. All rights reserved.

 Independence Day, Lee's army began a massive bombardment using over 150 pieces

-of the battle of Gettysburg, "I was in the battle
+battle of Gettysburg, "I was in the battle of

-of Gettysburg and just as we were advancing to where the charge was made a
+Gettysburg and just as we were advancing to where the charge was made a grape

-grape shot hit Loomis Bentley in the wrist, the shot lodging between the bones
+shot hit Loomis Bentley in the wrist, the shot lodging between the bones of the

 shoulder.
 About that time a piece of iron about 2 inches thick and ten inches